Onemanwolf/xUnit.netHandsOn/How_Session/Create_Test_Project.md

 ## Asserts

 How many asserts per test?
-Should always be just one Assert if you need more look at your code and make sure it is following SOLID principles or right a seperate test for the additoinal Assert.
+Should always be just one Assert if you need more look at your code and make sure it is following SOLID principles or right a separate test for the additional Assert.

 We will explore the xUnit Assert for dealing common uses cases: